A Northern Affair

-A Northern Affair is a 2014 Ghanaian-Nigerian romantic drama film directed by Leila Djansi, and starring John Dumelo, Joselyn Dumas & Kofi Adjorlolo.
+A Northern Affair is a 2014 Ghanaian romantic drama film directed by Leila Djansi, and starring John Dumelo, Joselyn Dumas & Kofi Adjorlolo.
 It won the Africa Movie Academy Award for Best Production Design at the 10th Africa Movie Academy Awards.

 Plot

 The romantic relationship between nurse Esaba Jomo (Joselyn Dumas) and Dr Manuel Quagraine (John Dumelo), who work together in a clinic in a remote fishing village, is threatened when their secrets are revealed.